Years Before Smallville! (Spectrum Magazine)

-Update: Within less than one year, the world of Superman lost 2 greats.
+Within less than one year, the world of Superman lost 2 greats.
 Jack Larson died on September 20th, 2015 at the age of 87.
 On July 3rd, 2016, beautiful Noel Neill passed away at the age of 95.
 Gerard had nothing but complimentary words for her.

 The Superman Megasite brings you another exciting interview!
 This time around we speak to actor Gerard Christopher, who portrayed "Superboy" in the Television series Superboy then later titled The Adventures of Superboy.